cesiu/SmartRochambeau/README.md

   unique path from root to a leaf, and each leaf, as you might expect, contains frequencies for each of the three throws.
 The Pattern Matching AI, too, is capable of training as it runs..

+These AI all share a common drawback: training as they go makes them easy to set up and play immediately, but it makes them vulnerable to overfitting.
+A player might make a slight change to his strategy, and the AI might take a long time to catch up.

+One possible solution is to count how many times the AI has used a throw for training.
+After a certain threshold, whether that be related to number of throws trained on, win rate, or some combination thereof, the AI stops saving information after each round.
+After a certain amount of time or after the win rate drops below some other threshold, the AI can start training again, perhaps partially or completely "wiping the slate" and deleting some or all of its saved information.